American cuisine: Delaware River Valley and Mid-Atlantic

 The mid-Atlantic states comprise the states of New York, New Jersey, Delaware, Pennsylvania, and Northern Maryland.
 The oldest major settlement in this area of the country is found in the most populous city in the nation, New York, founded in 1625 by the Dutch.
 Today, it is a major cultural capital of the United States.

-The influences on cuisine in this region are extremely eclectic, as it has been, and continues to be, a gateway for international culture as well as a gateway for new immigrants.
-Going back to colonial times, each new group has left their mark on homegrown cuisine and in turn the cities in this region disperse trends to the wider United States.
+The influences on cuisine in this region are extremely eclectic, as it has been and continues to be a gateway for international cultures and new immigrants.
+Going back to colonial times, each new group has left their mark on homegrown cuisine, and in turn, the cities in this region disperse trends to the wider United States.
 In addition, cities like New York and Philadelphia have had the past influence of Dutch, Italian, German, Irish, British, and Jewish cuisines, and that continues to this day.
 Baltimore has become the crossroads between North and South, a distinction it has held since the end of the Civil War.

 A global power city, New York is well known for its diverse and cosmopolitan dining scene.
-Its restaurants compete fiercely for good reviews in the Food and Dining section of The New York Times, online guides, and Zagat's, the last of which is widely considered the premier American dining guide, published yearly and headquartered in New York.
+Its restaurants compete for good reviews in the Food and Dining section of The New York Times, online guides, and Zagat's.

 New York–style cheesecake with strawberries.
 Other variations include blueberry or raspberry sauce.

 Many of the more complicated dishes with rich ingredients like Lobster Newberg, waldorf salad, vichyssoise, eggs benedict, and the New York strip steak were born out of a need to entertain and impress the well-to-do in expensive bygone restaurants like Delmonico's and still standing establishments like the Waldorf-Astoria Hotel.
 Modern commercial American cream cheese was developed in 1872.